mdozmorov/TCGAsurvival/README.md

 - [Expression analysis summary, "TCGA_expression.Rmd"](examples/TCGA_expression.pdf)
 - [Correlation analysis results, "TCGA_correlations.Rmd"](examples/TCGA_correlations_MIA.pdf), [Example Excel output](examples/TCGA_correlations_MIA.xlsx)

+## Data preparation

+First, get the data locally using `misc/TCGA_preprocessing`

+- Create a folder on a local computer
+- Change Path where the downloaded data is stored, `data_dir` variable
+- Run the file line-by-line, or source it
+- By default, RNA-seq data for all cancers will be downloaded and saved as `*.rda` files
+- **In all other scripts, Change Path where the downloaded data is stored, `data_dir` variable**

 ## Files

+- **In all other scripts, Change Path where the downloaded data is stored, `data_dir` variable**

 - `Cancer_DB.Rmd` - a list of cancer-related databases